 From yours truly

 I shared several key questions from my book, What’s the Deal with…Retirement Planning for Women?.
-These are questions that push each woman to ask herself honestly what she needs before she retires – and to find her own answers.
+These are questions that push each woman to ask what she needs before she retires.
+And to find her own honest answers.

 Become Financially Fearless – All Women Can Be Successful

 The goal of this particular webcast served multiple purposes.
-We invited women of all ages and at all stages of investing knowledge to hear from some of the strong, intelligent and passionate advocates out there who have made financial mistakes and learned from them.
+We invited women of all ages and at all stages of investing knowledge to attend.
+They would hear from strong, intelligent and passionate advocates who have made financial mistakes and learned from them.
 We focused on sharing our experiences to take control of our finances.
-We wanted women to know that they are not alone in some of their feelings of financial inadequacy; but, that these feelings are not an excuse for avoiding building your investing and finance education.
+It was important women knew they are not alone in some of their feelings of financial inadequacy.
+These feelings are not an excuse for avoiding building your investing and finance education.
 And, most important, we wanted to impart some words of wisdom to help build financial confidence for all participants in the web event.

 A few phrases captured the spirit of what we were trying to accomplish: